Spatiotemporal Control of Charge +1 Topological Defects in Polar Active Matter

-We can leverage the dependence of the active force on the boundary angle $\psi_b$ to control the defect's motion around the disk center.
-We can guide the defect back and forth on an arc at constant radius $r_d$ by alternating $\psi_b$ between $\pm\pi/4$, Tab.
-S~II~\cite{SI}, Fig.~\ref{fig:fig4_DAN}e.
-If instead we periodically switch $\psi_b$ between $(0.45\pm0.25)\pi$, Tab.
-S~III~\cite{SI}, we introduce a radial component to the active force which allows the defect to move slightly up and down the elastic potential.
-This leads to the defect tracing a figure eight pattern and shows the potential of this technique, Fig.~\ref{fig:fig4_DAN}f.
-Using only the active force to guide the defect has two key weaknesses, though.
+Using only the boundary angle $\psi_b$ to guide the defect has two key weaknesses.
 First, the azimuthal motion is coupled to the radial position, thus one cannot control them independently.
-Second, we can only access a narrow range of radii, Fig.~\ref{fig:fig4_DAN}d, which leads to narrow patterns, Fig.~\ref{fig:fig4_DAN}f.
+Second, we can only access a narrow range of radii, Fig.~\ref{fig:controlAngularSpeed}(b).

+We now show that the defect's radial position is determined predominantly through elastic interactions which are independent of $\psi_b$.
+To this end, we evaluate the free energy, Eq.~\eqref{eq:elastic_energy} for the \textit{ansatz} polarization field \eqref{eq:ansatzP}.
+Note that through the dependence on the radius $r_i$ of the passive central disk as well as on $\Delta P_{1,2}$, the results based on the \textit{ansatz} also depend on activity.

+In Figure~\ref{fig:controlAngularSpeed}(e), we show the free energy as a function of the defect position $r_d$ for different values of the radius $r_i$.
+For sufficiently small values of $r_i$, the energy exhibits a single minimum at $r_{\mathrm{min}} = r_d$.
+When $r_i$ falls below a critical value, this minimum is localized at the disk center, $r_{\mathrm{min}} = 0$.
+Above the critical value, $r_{\mathrm{min}}$ increases monotonically with $r_i$, Fig.~\ref{fig:controlAngularSpeed}(f).
+Within our numerical accuracy, the transition appears to be continuous.